Bachelor of Social Work

 - SOCW 2302 – Lifespan Development (completed at UTA)

-Cohort Curriculum toward the BSW Degree and Diversity Studies and Substance Abuse Minors (Required of all Fort Worth Cohort BSW Students in addition to the Core Curriculum)
+Cohort Curriculum toward the BSW Degree and Diversity Studies and Substance Use Treatment Minors (Required of all Fort Worth Cohort BSW Students in addition to the Core Curriculum)

 - The BSW Cohort in Fort Worth is designed in a lock-step format and allows students to earn a minor in Diversity Studies.